calaldees/teachingWorkshops/teacherTraining/_introMeet.md

 * An introduction from/to Allan
 * An opportunity to get to know your peers and create support networks
-* An overview of our new Curriculum for 2020/21
+* An overview of our new Curriculum for 2021/22
 * Subject specific information and tasks for starting the course in September
 * General discussion and opportunity to ask questions

-TODO: LSP Apply for
-Student lead - profetional
-Portfolio for you (wanting it to be marked )
-If asked to teach a lesson in html - you are capable - you do

 Who
 ---